Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

-{Small-scale RSD} is therefore a promising tool when using future galaxy surveys such as DESI, in particular its Bright Galaxy Survey (BGS), to constrain gravity models.
+Small-scale RSD can thus be a promising tool when using future galaxy surveys such as DESI, in particular its Bright Galaxy Survey (BGS), to constrain gravity models.
 The BGS can obtain redshifts of ``bright'' galaxies up to two magnitudes fainter than the limit of the Sloan Digital Sky Survey (SDSS) main galaxy redshift survey \cite{Strauss:2002dj}.
 In its current design, the BGS will observe approximately 17 million galaxies over 14,000 deg$^2$, in two completeness tiers: $r< 19.5$ galaxies with completeness of $\approx 90\%$ and $19.5 < r < 20.0$ galaxies with completeness of $\approx 75\%$.
 The exceptionally high sampling density allows the best achievable measurements of RSD with unparalleled accuracy.
-Using SHAM, the BGS can offer an unprecedented test of gravity.

-Although SHAM is a simple model to assign galaxies to halos, the physics motivation and robustness of this method has been tested by modern state-of-the-art hydrodynamic simulations.
-Compared with other properties of dark matter halos, such as the maximum circular velocity of a subhalo at today, due to the prevalence of disruption in dark matter halos, quantities before this disruption such as $v_{\rm peak}$ can correlate more tightly to galaxy stellar mass\cite{He:2019ezy}.
-However, despite its success in $\Lambda$CDM, in MG models it still needs to be tested using high-resolution hydrodynamical galaxy formation simulations, such that we can more accurately assess its constraining power with DESI BGS.